The best filmmaking is the filmmaking you don’t notice.

 And in doing so, he invites us to luxuriate in the stupidity of humans.

 Instead of the tension coming from “will he get caught,” it comes from “watch how long it takes this idiot to figure out he’s been cheated.”
-We’re not on the edge of our seats.
-We’re settling back, watching human folly play out with this bemused, almost anthropological detachment.
+We do not sit on the edge of our seats.
+We settle back and watch human folly with a bemused, almost anthropological detachment.

 The invisible language here is about creating distance and inviting observation rather than identification.
 Most movies want you to identify with characters, to feel what they feel, to be swept up in uncertainty about what happens next.